dff1980/SES6-install/README.md

 https://www.suse.com/documentation/suse-caasp-3/index.html

 ## Appendix A
-To prevent some error(warning) message specify ipv6 for hostname
+-To prevent some error(warning) message specify ipv6 for hostname-

 To pretty out ussing
 ```bash